How to Reheat Ribs (5 Tried and Tested Methods)

 Storing Ribs in the Freezer

-Believe it or not, you can store ribs in the freezer for more than half a year!
-With that being said, you’ll need to make sure it is wrapped up tightly.
-We’d suggest a zip-lock bag.
+Believe it or not, you can store ribs in the freezer for over half a year!
+That said, you’ll need to ensure they are wrapped tightly.
+We suggest a zip-lock bag.

-So now you have my top tips for reheating ribs like a pro as well as getting the most use out of each and every time you fire up the smoker!
+So now you have my top tips for reheating ribs like a pro and getting the most use every time you fire up the smoker!

-If your going to cook up a big batch make sure you see my tips for storing them.
-You don’t want the meat to go to waste!
-You don’t want to disappoint your family with tasteless, dry ribs so hopefully, my tried and tested methods will come in use!
+If you’re going to cook up a big batch, make sure you see my tips for storing it.
+You don’t want the meat to go to waste, and you don’t want to disappoint your family with tasteless, dry ribs, so hopefully, my tried-and-tested methods will come in handy!

-If you have any methods that I haven’t covered here, please share them with the rest of the community, we want to know your hot tips!
-Share your industry insider information and we will all become better pitmasters!
+If you have any methods that I haven’t covered here, please share them with the rest of the community.
+We want your hot tips!
+Share your industry insider information, and we will all become better pitmasters!

-If you see your neighbors or friends with leftover ribs, make sure you send them this resource!
+If you see your neighbors or friends with leftover ribs, send them this resource!

 Smoke on!